Native Americans and reservation inequality: Indian Health Service

 The Indian Health Service is a federal program whose purpose is to provide medical service and support to Native Americans.
 The service covers all members of federally recognized tribes, over 4 million people.
 While it receives significant federal funds in the billions of dollars, this is still several times less than what it should be, as estimated by tribal leaders.

-Additionally, federal spending cuts have slashed the program down another $800,000 this year with sequestration cuts, further reducing the already under-funded program and further exacerbating the issues of healthcare for Native Americans.

 Lack of support

 The lack of preventative medicine knowledge and resources, specifically, contributes to and exacerbates the medical predispositions of many Native Americans.
 The lack of research done on, and the lack of attention paid to Native Americans and reservation healthcare is part of the problem.
 A study done by the Agency for Healthcare Research and Quality found that "only 42% of measures of health care quality and access tracked in the National Healthcare Disparities Report could be used to assess disparities among American Indians and Alaska Natives."
 The same source also argued that "data from American Indians and Alaska Natives need to be improved to allow better targeting of interventions to reduce health care disparities and monitoring the success of these activities."
 A lack of healthcare providers in reservations also detrimentally effects quality and continuity of care.